The Evolution of Indigenous Food Systems of North America

 Stern Center, Great Room, 4:30 p.m.

-This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Center for Sustainability Education and the Food Studies Program.
+This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Center for Sustainability Education, the Department of Anthropology & Archaeology, and the Food Studies Program.

 Biography (provided by the speaker)